mattyalab2/My_project/IELTSVocabularyBook/README.md

 ・IELTS vocabrary book
 No.1000 - No.3000 words + sample sentences
 show with random or book order automatically
-You have to set up random or book order.
+You have to set up random or book order(main.py L.92 or L.93).

+Subsystem「Seach word」
+You input a word and you can see 「no + word + sample sentence」.

 ex.
 1001 behaivior:The secretary was surprised by her colleague's selfish behaiviour.